 When selecting inspection targets, the Regional State Administrative Agency considers the observations made during previous inspections.

-The Regional State Administrative Agency mainly carries out occupational safety and health inspections in industries with the highest occupational safety and health risks.
+The Regional State Administrative Agency mainly carries out safety and health inspections in industries with the highest safety and health risks.

-It is important that after completing occupational safety training, the person can handle the tasks and responsibilities of the various parties involved in occupational safety at the shared workplace.
+It is important that after completing safety training, the person can handle the tasks and responsibilities of the various parties involved in safety at the shared workplace.

 The Occupational Safety and Health Act – teaching and guidance of employees